AprilXiaoyanLiu/Stanford-SQL-Courses/README.md

 # Stanford-SQL-Courses

-My answers to the quiz of Standford University Online Course DB5 SQL.
+My answers to the quiz of the Standford University Online Course DB5 SQL.
+DDL and DML process